threefoldtecharchive/info_manual3/wiki/weblets/weblets_presearch.md

 ![](img/presearch5.png)

-You should visit Presearch's [docs](https://docs.presearch.org/)if you want to learn more!
+You should visit Presearch's [docs](https://docs.presearch.org/) if you want to learn more!